 - Add butter and vanilla.
 Mix for 2 minutes.

 - By hand, mix the flour 1 cup at a time until just combined.
-Don't over mix.
+Don't overmix.

 - Stir in the cranberries until just combined.